Xiaochr/Notes_for_Network_Analysis_Universitat_Mannheim/week9_static_random_graphs/Static_random_graphs.md

 - Real world networks have:
     - **Short average shortest paths**.
 Similar to networks formed at random.
-    - **Relatively high avgclustering coefficient**.
+    - **Relatively high avg clustering coefficient**.
 Similar to regular networks.

 ### To construct the model